tilezen/joerd/docs/attribution.md

 # Attribution

-Attribution is required for using Mapzen's hosted terrain service as well as many of our data providers.
+Attribution is required for many terrain tile data providers.
 Example language is provided below, but you are responsible for researching each project to follow their license terms.
-More details are available on the [Data Sources](data-sources.md) and the [Mapzen rights](https://mapzen.com/rights) pages.
+More details are available on the [Data Sources](data-sources.md) page at [Mapzen rights](https://mapzen.com/rights) for Mapzen's hosted service.

+***Required attribution:***

+> U.S. Geological Survey, and U.S. National Oceanic and Atmospheric Administration

-***Required attribution for Mapzen's hosted service:***
+***Required attribution when using Mapzen's hosted service:***

 > Mapzen, U.S. Geological Survey, and U.S. National Oceanic and Atmospheric Administration